-A latecomer to the international stage, Holly Brooks’ impact was felt immediately, competing in the 2010 Olympics and earning a bronze medal at the 2013 World Championships.
+A latecomer to the international stage, Holly Brooks’ impact was felt immediately, competing in the 2010 Olympics and participating on the World Cup relay team that earned third in Gaellivare.
 (Sarah Brunson/U.S. Ski Team)

 Liz Stephen powered into the top five in the 10k individual skate at the FIS World Nordic Ski Championships.